General Answers For Beginners

 If you knew how to fingerpick, you could play some super chill tunes for hours, in your jammies.

-There’s plenty of other directions too.
-Like flat picking.
-Or electric rhythm guitar.
-Or even basic lead guitar and jamming.
+There's plenty of other directions too.
+Flat picking.
+Electric rhythm guitar.
+Basic lead guitar and jamming.

-Guitar lessons can easily help you get unstuck from playing the same old G, D, and D chords.
+Guitar lessons can easily help you get unstuck from playing the same old G, C, and D chords.

-There is one strumming pattern that just about every guitarist knows how to play:
+• There is one strumming pattern that just about every guitarist knows:

 Down - Down - Up - Up - Down - Up

-If you work with me, I will teach you more songs that use the same strumming pattern so you can really get it down.
+I'll teach you multiple songs with the same strumming pattern so you can truly master it.

-You won’t have to put up with any other guitar teachers teaching next door.
+• You won't have to put up with other guitar teachers teaching next door.
+No.

 I think you’ll be inspired here!